titinko/utsu/README.md

 Compatible (in theory) with all voicebanks, files, and engines created with or for the UTAU software--however, the two programs have no code in common and both user features and backend processing can and will be different.

-Supported languages: English, Español, 日本語, 中文, [Italiano](https://docs.google.com/document/d/1E-kkq4sw56mmD27NPoQYOLRIJXX5j7zP-fqvkn_89nE)
+Supported languages: English, Español, 日本語, 中文, [Italiano](https://docs.google.com/document/d/1E-kkq4sw56mmD27NPoQYOLRIJXX5j7zP-fqvkn_89nE), Bahasa Indonesia

 ## Installation instructions